mattduffield/frontendcreator/docs/basics/dialogs/readme.md

 > #### primary::
-> This covers using dialogs.
-If you are interested to learn more, feel free to take a look at the [ Aurelia Dialog](https://github.com/aurelia/dialog) documentation.
+> Please refer to the [ Aurelia Dialog](https://github.com/aurelia/dialog) documentation to learn more about using dialogs.